kubermatic/kubeone/docs/proposals/20210112-encryption-roviders.md

 * Mutate the configuration file again to remove the old key.
 * Sync the updated configuration file to all control plane nodes and restart KubeAPI.

-### Apply Custom Encryption Provider file
-This use case is useful for users who would like to utilize an external KMS provider or specify resources other than secrets for encryption.
-In this case, KubeOne will not manage the content of the file, it will only validate it to make sure it's syntactically valid.
-Additionally, KubeOne will not rewrite the resources in this case.

-* Ensure the configuration file is valid.
-* Sync the configuration file to all control plane nodes.
-* Restart KubeAPI on all nodes.

 ## Tasks & effort

 * Implement the needed pre-flight checks.
 * Implement validation for Encryption Provider configuration files.
 * Implement the workflow for each use case.